discourse/discourse/docs/INSTALL-ubuntu.md

 - 2 GB of swap
 - 2 processor cores

-With 2 GB of memory and dual cores, you can run two instances of the thin server (`NUM_WEBS=2`)
+With 2 GB of memory and dual cores, you can run two instances of the thin server (`NUM_WEBS=2`), and easily host anything but the largest of forums.

-1 GB of memory, 3GB of swap and a single core CPU are the minimums for a steady state, running Discourse forum -- but it's simpler to just throw a bit more hardware at the problem if you can, particularly during the install.
+1 GB of memory, 3 GB of swap and a single core CPU are the minimums for a steady state, running Discourse forum &ndash; but it's simpler to just throw a bit more hardware at the problem if you can, particularly during the install.

 ## Install Ubuntu Server 12.04 LTS with the package groups: